gmlwns2000/sea-attention/README.md

 Located on `src.main.tests.*`.

-Note that test codes may not compatible with updated source code, because some test codes are not maintained a while... :D
+Note that test codes may not compatible with updated source code, because some test codes are not maintained for a while... :D